 Nonetheless, in our experience, a few widely recognized methodologies are frequently utilized in penetration testing for compliance.
 One of the most prevalent is the OWASP Top 10, which covers the most common security threats for web, API, mobile, and IoT, making it a suitable choice for many organizations.

-Other commonly used methodologies include OSSTMM and PTES, which go beyond just application security and encompass network security as well.
-Additionally, SANS 25 (less popular) and NIST 800-115 can also be applied in compliance testing.
+Other commonly used methodologies include OSSTMM and PTES, which go beyond application security and encompass network security.
+Additionally, SANS 25 (less popular) and NIST 800-115 can be applied in compliance testing.